KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Introduction

-One-dimensional Haar basis system enjoys the following desirable features: \begin{itemize} \item it has a hierarchical structure and contains both local and global bases, and thus, when used for learning, it is possible to achieve highly accurate approximations while maintaining global generalization capabilities; \item efficient implementation algorithm\cite{katayama2000}, \cite{dissertation} using an extended PATRICIA tree is known; for the number of samples already used for training $n$, the input precision $p$ bits, the time required for updating one sample is $O(\min \{\log n, p\})$, and the space complexity is $k\min\{n, 2^p\}$ bytes for small $k$. \item it can use the whole set of real numbers as the domain by using the floating-point expressions directly. \end{itemize}
+One-dimensional Haar basis systems have the following desirable properties: \begin{itemize} \item it has a hierarchical structure containing both local and global bases, allowing highly accurate approximations while maintaining global generalization performance during learning; \item an efficient algorithm \cite{katayama2000, dissertation} using an extended PATRICIA tree is known; for $n$ training samples and $p$-bit input precision, the time required to update one sample is $O(\min \{\log n, p\})$, and the space complexity is $k\min\{n, 2^p\}$ bytes, where $k$ is a small integer. \item it can use the whole set of real numbers as the domain by directly using floating-point representations. \end{itemize}

-On the other hand, a network simply using Haar bases cannot back-propagate, because their derivatives are 0 almost everywhere, if defined.
-Our proposed algorithm avoids this problem by using a Haar-like hierarchical system that has simple piecewise-linear wavelets whose first derivatives are not 0 at some points.(Fig.~\ref{fig:slashHaar}) We call this basis system {\em Slash-Haar} (or \SH) system.
-While \SH system retains the good property of Haar system, it can back-propagate almost without sacrificing the efficiency.
-Also, by using Haar bases as the global bases and \SH bases for local bases, the whole set of real numbers can be used as the domain.
+However, a network using only Haar bases cannot employ backpropagation because their derivatives are zero almost everywhere.
+Our proposed approach avoids this problem by using a Haar-like hierarchical basis system with simple piecewise-linear wavelets whose first derivatives are nonzero at specific points.
+(Fig.~\ref{fig:wavelets}b) We call this basis system the \emph{Slash-Haar} (or \SH{}) system.
+The \SH{} system retains the good properties of the Haar system while enabling backpropagation with minimal loss of efficiency.
+Moreover, by using Haar bases as global bases and \SH{} bases for local bases, the entire set of real numbers can be used as the domain.

+This research also proposes learning-rate scheduling and a method for handling unbounded real-valued inputs, leveraging properties of linear approximation with \SH{} basis systems.
+By applying the resulting algorithm to function approximation problems and MNIST, we confirm that minimal problem-specific hyperparameter tuning is required.
+Specifically, as long as the learning rate is set to 1 or less, parameters did not diverge to infinity or NaN.

+While this research focuses on obtaining a redundant and general KAN, the original KAN paper \cite{liu2025kan} simplifies KAN after obtaining a redundant KAN.
+Since the same simplification method can be applied, we do not address it here.

+The structure of this paper is as follows.
+In Section~\ref{sec:preparation}, we review prior work on KAN and efficient implementations of function approximation using the Haar system.
+Section~\ref{sec:proposed} presents the proposed method.
+In Section~\ref{sec:slash_haar}, we propose using the \SH basis system and describe how to implement function approximation using \SH with a PATRICIA tree.
+In Section~\ref{sec:realValueExtension}, we describe how to handle unbounded real-valued inputs.
+In Section~\ref{sec:optimization}, we discuss the optimizer, particularly learning-rate scaling and scheduling methods tailored to the \SH basis system.
+In Section~\ref{sec:kan_sh}, we explain how to construct and implement KAN with \SH.
+In Section~\ref{sec:experiments}, we present experimental results on function-approximation problems and MNIST.
+Finally, we conclude in Section~\ref{sec:conclusion}.